jbirkj/HumCtrl/README.md

 * SSR relay (Fotex SSR DA25 )

 ### Using REST
-execution have two optional arguments.
+execution have two optional arguments__
-Argument "--t" setting the cycle time in seconds for how often to read.
-Argument "--rH" setting limit of relative humidity for when to start the airflow fan
+Argument "--t" setting the cycle time in seconds for how often to read__ Argument "--rH" setting limit of relative humidity for when to start the airflow fan__

 Example here measure room humidity and temperature every 10 minutes (600seconds) and start fan if relative humidity level is 45 or higher.
 ``` funciton call example